 CAQH stands for Council for Affordable Quality Healthcare and it is a collation that insurance companies have formed together to develop one uniform application.
 Most people get confused thinking that they can just apply to the CAQH and then submit applications.
 But the CAQH is a crutch used by the insurance companies.
 You have to submit your regular application as well as submit the CAQH application.
 What intended to make the credentialing process easier, is not a second level of applications that you have to jump through.

 What is the #1 Challenge for providers trying to do credentialing on their own?

 Time.
 If a provider is trying to run their private practice and be credentialed at the same time, it can overwhelm them to the extent that they are missing deadlines for the applications, or missing appointments filling out applications.

 Hire a Team to Get You Credentialed

 Does your head hurt just from reading and processing all of the information above?
 Well, just wait until you actually start the process of credentialing.
 Fortunately, if you’d rather delegate this task to someone else, you can!
-You can delegate it to us.
-Our credentialing specialists will use their education, training, and experience to get the job done for you, so that you can focus on providing your customers with quality healthcare.
-To hear more about our services, you can reach us at 1-855-664-5154 or visit our website to find out additional information.
+If you’re looking for medical billing or credentialing help, consider our friends at East Meadow Management Group.
+They’re available to offer a timely quote, or help you find a solution.
+You can reach them at 516-277-8291 or by filling out this quick and easy form here.

-The benefit of Thriveworks doing the process for you?
+The benefit of someone else doing the process for you?

-With years of experience, Thriveworks knows how to work with the insurance companies to get you credentialed, and takes the hassle of credentialing away from you.
+With years of experience, expert credentialers knows how to work with the insurance companies to get you credentialed, and takes the hassle of credentialing away from you.

 Insurance companies are not great about telling you if there is a problem with your application or if something gets lost.
 Because they have so many providers, the insurance will not be the one to follow up.
 It relies on the provider to be the one to follow up with the process and applications.